Secure shredding Glossary

 Image on Demand Monthly Services.
 Under this pricing methodology, a customer pays a monthly fee for a set volume of image-on-demand orders.
 If the total number of orders placed by a customer in one month exceeds the purchased number of orders, the customer will incur an incremental charge calculated on a per-image basis.

 (b) Scanning and Image Processing.
-Physical source documents will be converted to an electronic format at 300 DPI, in black and white as a PDF multi-page image.
-The images will be scanned in duplex mode set with automatic blank page deletion at 5K or less per page; images over 5K that contain no appreciable information will be considered as a viable digital image.
-Deskewing, auto orientation and edge cleanup will be an automated process.
-The output of the automated process will be accepted as is.
+Physical source files will be converted to an electronic format at 300 DPI, in black and white and presented as a multi page PDF.
+The pages of the file will be scanned in duplex mode (front and back) with automatic blank page deletion at 5K or less per page; images over 5K will be delivered as an image in the digital file.
+Deskewing, auto orientation and edge cleanup will be an automated process with the output of these automated processes accepted as is.

 Image Transmission After Hours.
 Service requested outside of normal business hours - Monday through Friday 8:00 AM to 5:00 PM.
 Requests for service on weekends and communicated holidays are also considered After Hours services